dafny-lang/dafny/docs/DafnyRef/Statements.md

 `Assert` statements are ignored by the compiler.

-Using `...` as the argument of the statement is part of module refinement, as described in [Section 22](#sec-module-refinement).
+Using `...` as the argument of the statement is deprecated.

 In the `by` form of the `assert` statement, there is an additional block of statements that provide the Dafny verifier with additional proof steps.
 Those statements are often a sequence of [lemmas](#sec-lemmas), [`calc`](#sec-calc-statement) statements, [`reveal`](#sec-reveal-statements) statements or other `assert` statements,